- Indian Congress

 This resource is located in Nebraska Reference.
 It contains copies of applications filed with the National Register of Historic Places to obtain “landmark” status in the Omaha area.
 Files are alphabetical by name of building.

 Index to Nebraska naturalization records and 63 Iowa counties prior to 1906.
 Reels are stored in the microfilm room along the wall with windows (south wall) at the W. Dale Clark (Main) Library.
-Actual records are held at the Douglas County Historical Society.
+Actual records for Declarations of Intention are held at the Douglas County Historical Society.

 Ever wonder what people did before online indexes?
 They used clipping files!
-Most articles are from the Omaha World-Herald, morning & evening editions and from other local magazines and newspapers.
-File cabinets lining the South Wall contain articles from the paper on subjects of local interest.
-Cabinets along the East Wall have more historic items – pamphlets, newspaper articles and other ephemera.
-Both have card file indexes behind the 3rd-floor service desk.
+Most articles are from the Omaha World-Herald and from other local magazines and newspapers.
+These contain articles on subjects of local interest, pamphlets and other ephemera.
+Files of clippings and other ephemera can be requested at the 3rd-floor reference desk.
 The majority of the newspaper clippings are from 1947-1987.